fyne-io/flatpak_demo/README.md

 ## Requirements
 Both `flatpak` and `flatpak-builder` need to be installed in order to build the packages.
 Commands for installing Flatpak can be found [here](https://flatpak.org/setup/).
 Installing the builder should be very similar.
+More information about how to build Flatpaks can be found [here](https://docs.flatpak.org/en/latest/first-build.html) and [here](https://docs.flatpak.org/en/latest/building.html).

 With that installed, we need to install the development SDKs that we are going to use:
 ```